Director's Report

 15. Declaration from Independent Directors

-The Board has received declarations from the Independent Directors as required under Section 149(7) of the Companies Act 2013 and the Board is satisfied that the Independent Directors meet the criteria of independence as mentioned in Section 149(6) of the Companies Act 2013.
+The Board has received declarations from the Independent Directors as required under Section 149(7) of the Companies Act, 2013 and the Board is satisfied that the Independent Directors meet the criteria of independence as mentioned in Section 149(6) of the Companies Act, 2013 and Regulation 16(1)(b) of the SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015.
+The Independent Directors have complied with the Code for Independent Directors prescribed in Schedule IV of the Companies Act, 2013

-The performance of the Board, Committees of the Board, Chairman, Individual Directors & the Key Managerial Personnel, were evaluated on the basis of criteria as approved by the Board for the FY 2021-22.
+The performance of the Board, Committees of the Board, Chairman, Individual Directors & Key Managerial Personnel were evaluated on the basis of criteria as approved by the Board.
 All the Directors were provided the criteria for evaluation and forms, which were duly filled.
-The feedback from the Directors was collated.
-Feedback relating to the Directors were shared with the respective Directors and feedback relating to the Committees and the Board were discussed in the Board.
+The feedback from the Directors was consolidated and those relating to the Directors were shared with the respective Directors and feedback relating to the Committees and the Board were discussed with the respective Committees & Board.

 17. Policy on Directors' appointment, remuneration and other details

-Pursuant to the provisions of Section 178 of the Companies Act, 2013, the Bank has formulated and adopted Policy on selection of Directors and Remuneration Policy, which are disclosed in our website, Click here and here.
+Pursuant to the provisions of Section 178 of the Companies Act, 2013, the Bank has formulated and adopted Policy on selection of Directors and remuneration Policy, which is available in our website at click here

 18. Directors' Responsibility Statement